uasek/credit_scoring_project/README.md

+# About this branch

+- There are only 4 datasets in `/datasets` folder – that were used in my work.
+Some additional preprocessing has been done to them.
+- In `/modules` folder `optuna_instruments.py` file has been added with functions for experiments.
+Also, a small and backward compatible change in `encoders.py` has been made.
+- Notes with experiments are in `/m.y.baranov_diploma` folder.
+The code should work.
+If not, contact me 😉

 # Model Risk in Credit Scoring

 This repo is aimed at providing quantitative evidence how various stages of constructing a credit scoring model contribute to its performance.